apache/spark/docs/sql-migration-guide.md

   - In Spark 3.2, the auto-generated `Cast` (such as those added by type coercion rules) will be stripped when generating column alias names.
 E.g., `sql("SELECT floor(1)").columns` will be `FLOOR(1)` instead of `FLOOR(CAST(1 AS DOUBLE))`.

   - In Spark 3.2, the output schema of `SHOW TABLES` becomes `namespace: string, tableName: string, isTemporary: boolean`.
-In Spark 3.1 or earlier, the output schema of `SHOW TABLES` is `database: string, tableName: string, isTemporary: boolean` for the builtin catalog, is `namespace: string, tableName: string` for the v2 catalogs.
+In Spark 3.1 or earlier, the `namespace` field was named `database` for the builtin catalog, and there is no `isTemporary` field for v2 catalogs.

   - In Spark 3.2, the output schema of `SHOW TABLE EXTENDED` becomes `namespace: string, tableName: string, isTemporary: boolean, information: string`.
-In Spark 3.1 or earlier, the output schema of `SHOW TABLES` is `database: string, tableName: string, isTemporary: boolean, information: string` for the builtin catalog, is `namespace: string, tableName: string, isTemporary: boolean, information: string` for the v2 catalogs.
+In Spark 3.1 or earlier, the `namespace` field was named `database` for the builtin catalog, and no change for the v2 catalogs.

   - In Spark 3.2, table refreshing clears cached data of the table as well as of all its dependents such as views while keeping the dependents cached.
 The following commands perform table refreshing:
     * `ALTER TABLE ..
 ADD PARTITION`